ThePendulum/note/README.md

 Please consult the [Moment.js documentation](http://momentjs.com/docs/#/displaying/format/) for a detailed overview of all format options.

 ### dateColor, debugLevelColors, debugTextColors, handleColor
 Please consult the [cli-color documentation](https://github.com/medikoo/cli-color) for a detailed overview of all color options.
 To apply both a foreground and a background color, use an array specifying both, e.g. `['blue', 'bgYellow']`.
-To remove any default coloring, specify `null` or `undefined`. debugLevelColors affects the color of the debug level indicator only; debugTextColors applies to logged values.
+To remove any default coloring, specify `null`. debugLevelColors affects the color of the debug level indicator only; debugTextColors applies to logged values.

 ### autoError
 Debug level to escalate to when error is detected. `false` to disable.